j2labs/brubeck/docs/INSTALLING.md

 If you see `Brubeck v0.x.x online ]------------` we can try loading a URL in a browser.
 Now try [a web request(http://localhost:6767/brubeck/).

-## Web Request Example

-There is a [demo app](https://github.com/j2labs/brubeck/blob/master/demo/demo_minimal.py) included with Brubeck's source code.
-Tornado users will notice a familiar looking design.

-This example code creates a handler that responds to HTTP GET.
-We see that because the handler implemented a function called `get()`.

-Mongrel2 communicates with Brubeck over two local unix sockets.
-It could be tcp or even multicast, but the example uses ipc.

-We configure URL routing as an iterable of two-tuples.
-The first item is the URL pattern (/brubeck) and the second is the callable to handle this request.
-I like classes for handling requests, as seen in Tornado, but a simple funciton could be used if you prefer that.

-    class DemoHandler(WebMessageHandler):
-        def get(self):
-            self.set_body('Take five!') # hello world is boring self.set_status(200)
-            return self.render()

-    pull_addr = 'ipc://127.0.0.1:9999'
-    pub_addr = 'ipc://127.0.0.1:9998'

-    handler_tuples = [(r'^/brubeck', DemoHandler)]

-    app = Brubeck((pull_addr, pub_addr), handler_tuples)
-    app.run()

 ## Mongrel2 configuration